gsouf/google-url/README.md

 Implemented Languages
 ---------------------

 Each language matches a google domain (google.com, google.fr, google.de...) and language of the search.
 You will not have the same results for EN or DE.

-The following languages are implemented.
+The following languages are currently implemented.

 * en (english)
 * fr (french)